Skip to main content

 3. Application Deployment

-The steps to deploy your application depends on your application.
+Deploying your application is different for each project.
 With Django, for example, you'll need to install the Django package, then upload all files to the server and install the dependencies:

 1. Install the Django CLI: